If you're a fan of architecture then this series by Mirko Nahmijas, entitled Minimal Belgrade, should be right up your street.

-Nahmijas believes that offering a fresh approach is the key to successful photography.
-He explains: "Being a good photographer in my opinion is not just about creating the perfect setting – although it is unquestionably important to find the perfect cadre, skilfully set up the camera, adjust the lights and so on – but finding the perfect angle.
+Mirko believes that offering a fresh approach is the key to successful photography.
+He explains: "Being a good photographer, in my opinion, is not just about creating the perfect setting – although it is unquestionably important to find the perfect cadre, skilfully set up the camera, adjust the lights and so on – but finding the perfect angle.

 "It's about producing such photographs that show people there are infinite ways of looking at the same thing – over and over again until you realise it is a tad bit different every time you look at it."